djmillsuk/homeassistant-pettracer/README.md

 A custom component for Home Assistant to integrate the PetTracer GPS cat tracking system.

+**THIS INTEGRATION WAS DISCUSSED WITH THE PETTRACER TEAM TO GET THEIR APPROVAL TO PROCEED BEFORE DEVELOPMENT**

 <img width="599" height="551" alt="image" src="https://github.com/user-attachments/assets/df2b91de-b1f2-4009-9d13-40c5ab0a8664" />

 ## Features